 African naive art and decoration: Carved Bozo fish in wood painted with bright colors.
-Ethnic decoration with vibrant shades of Africa.
+Ethnic decoration with the vibrant shades of Africa.

-Arts & Crafts from Africa: The fish-shaped puppet masks are hand carved by the Bozo people, a fishing tribe from Mali in West Africa.
+The fish-shaped puppet masks are hand carved by the Bozo people, a fishing tribe from Mali in West Africa.
 The fish ornaments are a spiritual tribute to Faro, the spirit of water in the Bozo tradition.

-The long black fish has a particular elegance with its all-purpose colors.
-It measures 16x3x5 in — 40x10xh13 cm.
+The long fish measures 40x7x7 in — 103x18xh18 cm.

 These carved wooden fish are handmade.
 They can present imperfections which are the guarantee of their authenticity.